My answer is both if you can and if it makes sense for you specifically.

 You can use both KDP and Ingramspark (and others) together.
 Your Amazon listing will show all formats together (and if it doesn’t you can claim them in Author Central to make sure they link).
-You will need to purchase your own ISBNs to print the same format on different platforms and I always recommend that as standard practice to have complete control and ownership of your book’s identifiers.
+You would ideally purchase your own ISBNs to assign the same number to the same format on each platform and I always recommend that as standard practice to have complete control and ownership of your book’s identifiers.

 Offset printing is also referred to as a dedicated print run.
 Offset printing is a “printing technique in which the inked image is transferred from a plate to a rubber blanket and then to the printing surface.”
 This process results in a high-quality print and is best for large bulk orders.

 For smaller print runs a printer may recommend digital printing.
 “Digital printing doesn’t use plates the way offset does, but instead uses options such as toner (like in laser printers) or larger printers that do use liquid ink.”
 This process is still great quality when it’s coming from a dedicated printer rather than POD.

 Printers have quality checks and provide digital as well as physical proofs (upon request or for a fee in many cases).

 When working with a printer you have options available to you for the paper weight (thickness) you want to use, special cover treatment (think foil, spot UV, glitter, etc.), and you can print on hardcover book’s end pages (which is not an option for POD with the exception of Lulu but their pricing is very high).
 You also have options for a dust jacket and other special add-ons.

 The biggest benefit to a bulk print order (aside from great quality) is that your per-unit cost is low and therefore your return should be high if you’re pricing your books properly and your marketing is effective.